CAE Reading and Use of English Practice Test 12

 Scurry (v) — to move quickly in a hasty, busy way, in short steps.
 She scurried around the office trying to find the sticky note that apparently was very important.

 Ponder (v) — to think slowly and carefully about something.
-I had to sit down and ponder what to do with little money I had left.
+I had to sit down and ponder what to do with the little money I had left.

 Wallow (v) — to stay in the same situation without trying to change it.
 Instead of trying to go out, she wallowed in her misery after her recent break up with the boyfriend.